 - Characters: information on more than 48,500 major and minor literary characters

 - Authoritative source list: more than 1,600 scholarly and critical books, more than 700 books from Infobase, and more than 500 peer-reviewed journals and other periodicals.

 - Harold Bloom's Canon of Literature

-- Search by Common Core, state, and national standards to find correlating articles
+- Search by Common Core, state, national, and International Baccalaureate Organization standards to find correlating articles

 - "Did You Mean...?" and other powerful search features

 - Dynamic citations in MLA and CMS formats.